Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

   </tr>
 </table>

-You need to fill in {username} corresponding to the IM username you need to get when requesting.
+You need to fill in {username} corresponding to the Chat username you need to get when requesting.

 #### Request Headers